krother/training_and_teaching_methods/planning/goals.md

 * it gives you a specific guideline how to develop your lesson (draw stuff)
 * it can still be adjusted in difficulty; you can provide beginners with lots of helpful material and give advanced participants the goal and let them figure out the rest

+The outcome of this planning phase is a set of learning goals – 1-3 for a one-hour lesson, 4-10 for a one-day training.

 ## Blooms Taxonomy